MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/wdm-unsafeallocatepool.md

 This rule is available in preview WDK builds 20236 and above.

-## Driver updates for versions of Windows later than Windows 10, version 2004
+## Driver updates for versions of Windows 10, version 2004 and later

-If you are building a driver that targets versions of Windows after Windows 10, version 2004, use the replacement APIs [ExAllocatePool2](/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepool2) and [ExAllocatePool3](/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepool3) instead.
+If you are building a driver that targets versions of Windows after Windows 10, version 2004, and later, use the replacement APIs [ExAllocatePool2](/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepool2) and [ExAllocatePool3](/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepool3) instead.

 | Old API                       | New API                                                                     |
 |-------------------------------|-----------------------------------------------------------------------------|